din3shn/DA_Portfolio_Proj/Excel_Projects_and_More/readme.md

     The "Uber Ride Data Analysis" project is dedicated to the analysis of Uber rides data, focusing on cleaning, manipulating and analyzing the dataset to answer key business questions. <br> The project aims to provide insights into ride patterns, driver efficiency, and customer           preferences. <br>
-    Key Excel features used include PivotTables, charts, slicers, and formulas to facilitate dynamic data exploration and reporting.<br>
+    Key Excel features used include PivotTables and formulas to facilitate dynamic data exploration and reporting.<br>
     This project is designed to provide a comprehensive look at Uber’s ride data, with an emphasis on data cleaning, manipulation, and answering critical questions to derive meaningful insights. <br>

 ## 📁 [And more..](https://github.com/din3shn/DA_Portfolio_Proj/tree/main/Excel_Projects_and_More/More_Excel)